You can use this menu to navigate the User Guide:

 You can remove some of these if you don’t need them by opening the next tab, Customise Report and unchecking the fields you don’t need.

-As you can see there are several options to customise the output of the report and simply clicking on the tickbox in the field removes it, and clicking again in the field puts it back.
+As you can see there are several options to customize the output of the report and simply clicking on the tickbox in the field removes it, and clicking again in the field puts it back.

 At the bottom of this tab there are some Graphing and Mapping Options and you can have these turned on or off in this area, again just by clicking on the arrow to uncheck the box.
 The default is to include these options.
-You can also customise what the graphing option does, by deciding which data you want to have on the x and y axis and whether you want to see the data as a line graph, column or pie chart.
+You can also customize what the graphing option does, by deciding which data you want to have on the x and y axis and whether you want to see the data as a line graph, column or pie chart.